VIDA-NYU/data-polygamy/README.md

 *Section 6.2 of the paper*

 Although the following experiments use Hadoop for the execution, only a single machine is used (i.e., there is no need for a cluster).

-Before running any of these experiments, execute the following script to download the required data:

-    $ cd sigmod16/
-    $ ./download-time-series

 #### Correctness